-Three strategies can be used to reduce consumption.
-None of them need to involve painful selfsacrifice or a decreased quality of life.
-In fact, reducing consumption can improve quality of life in many ways by improving human health and the environment:
+There are three basic ways to reduce consumption.
+None of these ways needs to involve painful self-sacrifice or a lowered quality of life.
+In contrast, reducing consumption can improve the quality of life in many ways by improving human health and the environment.

 - Reduce material needs.
 Psychological studies have statistically documented what many religions have long taught: increasing a person's material wealth will rarely produce an increase in happiness or contentment.
 The "treadmill of wealth" says that the more we accumulate, the more we want.
 When Americans are surveyed, most respond that they have far too much "stuff." - Use less technology to meet our needs.
 Long before Thoreau, many people observed that some machines might have detrimental effects on people.
-Riding bicycles to work (instead of driving cars), buying products with fewer artificial chemicals and less superfluous packaging, and using fewer unnecessary convenience appliances are but a few ways that people have reduced their reliance on technology. - Use sustainable technology to meet our needs.
+Riding bicycles to work (instead of driving cars), buying products with fewer artificial chemicals and less superfluous packaging, and using fewer unnecessary convenience appliances are but a few ways that people have reduced their reliance on technology.

+• Use sustainable technology to meet our needs.
 Another way to reduce technology's impact is to use technologies that are much more "environmentally friendly" than the fossil fuel-based, industrial technologies of the past.
 Sustainable technology permits people to meet their needs with minimum impact on the environment.
 It produces a sustainable economy that provides jobs for many generations without degrading the environment.

-Many kinds of sustainable technologies are available, ranging from direct solar and wind power to recycling.
+There are many kinds of sustainable technologies, ranging from direct solar and wind power to recycling.
 Although advances in pollution cleanup technologies are often heralded, true sustainability results from input reduction: slowing resource depletion also slows pollution.
 The three basic ways that sustainable technologies achieve input reduction, or conservation, are (1) efficiency improvements, (2) reuse and recycle, and (3) substitution.

-Efficiency improvements reduce the flow of throughput by decreasing per capita resource use.
-The United States, more than almost any other country, uses technologies that were developed during periods of abundant resources.
+Efficiency improvements reduce the flow of throughput by decreasing the per capita resource use.
+The United States, more than almost any other country, uses technologies developed during times of abundant resources.
 As a result, it generates much waste, providing enormous opportunities to save many resources by relatively simple changes in existing technologies.
 The amount of waste is so great that, in many cases, the large amount of resources saved will more than compensate for the cost of investment to make the change.